 Lastly, seabirds will probably be the most visible of flying creatures, as these often fly to and from the islands and hover around above the trails, completely uninhibited in their behavior by the humans that visit.
 These include the whole assortment of boobies (red, blue and Nazca), swallow-tailed gulls, frigatebirds (great and magnificent), Galapagos penguins, storm petrels, flightless cormorant, waved albatrosses, lava gulls and brown noddies.

 Some of these are part of our BIG15 group of iconic species.
-Be sure to catch sight of as many of the beautiful birds as you can aboard Yacht Isabela II Galapagos cruise, which offers numerous Galapagos tours that cover as many of the iconic species of birds as possible!
+Be sure to catch sight of as many of the beautiful birds as you can aboard Yacht Isabela II Galapagos cruise, which offers numerous Galapagos tours that cover as many of the iconic species of birds as possible in this birdwatcher’s paradise!